Student Code of Conduct

 - Social work students are expected to treat their peers, faculty, and staff with dignity and respect (2.01A) and avoid unwarranted negative criticism and demeaning comments of these colleagues (2.01B).

 - Social work students should strive to enhance their competence and recognize the need for continuous professional growth (4.01).

 - Social work students should not practice, condone, facilitate, or collaborate with any form of discrimination against persons (4.02).

 - Social work students should not participate in, condone, or facilitate any type of dishonesty, fraud, or deception (4.04).

 - Social work students whose personal problems, psychosocial distress, legal problems, substance abuse, or mental health difficulties interfere with their abilities to meet classroom and field practice requirements are expected to take appropriate remedial action and show documented evidence of the success of that action (4.05).

-- Social work students should not permit their private conduct to interfere with their classroom or field practice responsibilities (4.03).
+- Social work students should not let their private conduct interfere with their classroom or field practice responsibilities (4.03).